Prachuap Khiri Khan Upper Southern Gulf, Thailand Travel Guide

 When sharing, use the communal serving spoons for each dish, not your personal spoon or fork.

-A tasty, aromatic delight for seafood lovers.
+A tasty, aromatic delight for fish and shellfish lovers.

 Quintessential Thai hot and sour soup with prawns, mushrooms, lemongrass, galangal, kaffir lime, chili.
 Globally popular.
 Available everywhere.